 This dramatic balcony marks the point where the southern end of the High Line was severed in the 80s, making way for apartments in the former Manhattan Refrigerating Warehouse.
 It’s east of the Whitney Museum of American Art and the offices of Friends of the High Line.

-Every evening starting at dusk in this semi-enclosed passed, you can find an outdoor video program, High Line Channel 14, which shows art videos, historic works, new productions, and curated series.
+Every evening starting at dusk in this semi-enclosed passage, you can find an outdoor video program, High Line Channel, which shows art videos, historic works, new productions, and curated series.

 When the High Line was still an empty railroad track, water would accumulate at this spot naturally—that’s why the designers planned the subtle water feature here.
 It’s a family favorite during warmer months, a place for both children and children-at-heart to dip their toes.

 The High Line runs along the former home of National Biscuit Company, aka Nabisco (now home to Chelsea Market).
 This is where the Oreo cookie was invented, using flour delivered by trains in this passage.
-It’s now our open-air food court.
+It’s now our open-air food court from April to October.

-This spur crosses 10th Ave. to connect to the former Merchants Refrigerated Warehouse.
+This spur crosses 10th Avenue to connect to the former Merchants Refrigerating Warehouse.
 It’s a slice of High Line botanic history, with crab apples, asters, sedges, goldenrods, and alumroot evoking the wild days before the park was open to all.

 This extraordinary window down to the street was created by removing the steel beams of the original High Line structure.
 The amphitheater (fully wheelchair accessible) is the site of both public performances and daily people-watching on the street below.